PrinceCornNM/emberfire-account/README.md

 ## Fastboot

 If you are using fastboot you must add the emberfire-account addon to fastboot dependencies.
-In package.json of your parent app you must add:
+In package.json of your app you must add:
 ```json
 "fastbootDependencies": [
     "firebase",